Pseudonymization vs Anonymization: Key Differences, Benefits, & Examples

 When it comes to protecting personally identifiable information (PII), organizations have two main options: pseudonymization and anonymization.
-Both methods are designed to prevent the unauthorized disclosure of PII, but they work in different ways and have different advantages and disadvantages.
-In this blog post, we'll explore the differences between pseudonymization and anonymization and help you choose the best method for your organization's needs.
+Both methods aim to prevent unauthorized disclosure of sensitive PII data, but they differ in their implementation, advantages, and regulatory implications.

 Here are some examples of data that can be pseudonymized:

-Example of pseudonymization
+Example of Pseudonymization

 Let’s consider a dataset containing information about individuals’ financial records.
 The dataset contains the following columns: “Name,” and “Credit Card” information.